Bozeman Real Estate Seller Mistakes

 A buyer will feel more comfortable in your home, perhaps spending more time, if you leave the property.

-- Be Bold: The Bozeman real estate market is highly competitive.
+- Being Too Tepid: The Bozeman real estate market is highly competitive.
 Neither you nor your REALTOR® should be docile.
 Demand a wise, caring REALTOR® who will aggressively market your home to Bozeman buyers.
 Ensure your Bozeman real estate agent is a savvy Bozeman real estate marketer, with a high-ranking website; over 90% of Montana real estate buyers begin searching property for sale on the Internet.
 Are buyers able to discover your property on multiple, major property search sites and easily contact an agent about your home?
 Does your Bozeman agent list ample and beneficial information about your property?
 Buyers are often impatient and don’t want to wait very long for a return call; they want fast facts, or they may ignore your property.

 Bozeman Real Estate Seller Mistakes Summary: